Tool Preparation¶

-Cloning the Tool's Code¶
+Clone the Tool Code¶

 git clone https://github.com/firerpa/lamda.git